 "We are all held to profitability goals and objectives, whether through organic or concentric growth," said John Dickey, former vice president of human resources for Hillenbrand Industries in Batesville, IN.
-"Profitability and growth begins with talent—people who think entrepreneurially, who want to add value, who understand how to inspire and motivate others and who seize opportunities rather than watching things happen around them.
+"Profitability and growth begin with talent—people who think entrepreneurially, who want to add value, who understand how to inspire and motivate others, and who seize opportunities rather than watching things happen around them."

 "Or, borrowing a metaphor from Jim Collins' bestseller Good to Great, if you don't have the right people in the right seats on the right bus moving in the right direction, your company will be a rudderless ship."